- “Move ahead in time to when you have an accident.”

 - Removing blocks to romance, career goals, and personal empowerment

-- Learning about their soul group, discovering twin souls or soul mates
+- Learning about their soul group, discovering twin souls, or soul mates

 - Healing phobias, unexplained pains, chronic symptoms, or illness